 With Harvey Nichols stocking the range - so-called after the Bajan singer's surname - exclusively in the UK, the brand is currently focusing solely on great skin so for now you’ll only be able to get your hands on foundation, concealer, contour and highlight kits, as well as lip gloss.

 What's more, it's been revealed it's cruelty-free too and won't be available in China, where by law all makeup products must be tested on animals.

 Can’t get down to Harvey Nichols?
-Never fear, we found out how to get the full ‘Fenty face’ to find out if is really worth wild thoughts.
+Never fear, we found out how to get the full ‘Fenty face’ from the core collection of products to find out if is really worth wild thoughts.